 MRI safety is crucial for protecting patients, staff, and imaging equipment.
 MRI scanners generate strong magnetic fields, making it essential to classify hospital areas into MR zones and carefully select equipment for each zone.
-This guide explains MR Zones 1–4, the types of equipment allowed in each, and best practices for managing MRI-safe devices.
-MRIMed offers a wide range of tested and certified equipment, including MRI-Conditional stretchers, wheelchairs, IV poles, and monitors, designed for safe use in all MRI zones.
+This guide explains MR Zones I–IV, the types of equipment allowed in each, and best practices for managing MR Safe devices.
+MRI Med offers a wide range of tested and certified equipment, including MR Conditional stretchers, wheelchairs, IV poles, and monitors, designed for safe use in all MRI zones.

 Introduction to MR Safety Zones